Compare cheap tenant insurance quotes online and save today

 Renters insurance will not cover you for any loss as a result of deliberate actions caused by the insured, including criminal acts, damage due to overland or sewage flooding provided you don't have the proper flood insurance, or damage due to war or terrorism.
 You also won't be covered if your property is illegally acquired.

 Pets and maintenance issues are also not covered.
 For example, bed bugs, mice, rats, or any rodent damage are typically seen as a maintenance task to be carried out by the renter or landlord.
 However, depending on your provider, you may be able to add rodents or vermin to your policy.
-Structural repairs like patching small holes in walls are also not covered by insurance and it's likely not worth making a claim.
+Structural repairs like patching small holes in walls are also not covered by insurance, and it's likely not worth making a claim.
 You can patch the work yourself or hire a professional.
 If not, the landlord may take the repair costs out of your damage deposit.

 How much does tenant insurance cost in Canada?

-Renters insurance across Canada typically ranges between $19 to $50 each month, but this will depend on a number of different factors, such as the property type, location and your insurance history.
+Renters insurance across Canada typically ranges between $19 and $50 each month, but this will depend on a number of different factors, such as the property type, location and your insurance history.
 Be sure to compare renters insurance quotes before you purchase a policy to make sure you get the best rate on the market.

 There are multiple factors that can impact the cost of your tenant insurance policy.
 Here are the primary factors you should be aware of to better understand the quoting process for your policy.